Health Services

 Health Records

 In case of a medical emergency, it is imperative that the school is able to reach a parent, guardian, or neighbor.
-Cards for every student are on file in each school’s health office, and the phone numbers on these cards should be kept up-to-date.
+Please notify the school's main office/guidance office if you have any changes to contact/phone number information.